This post may contain affiliate links.

 These Sous Vide Lobster Tails are incredibly tender, juicy, and full of delicious lemon butter flavor.
-With sous vide method, cooking lobster is incredibly easy and there’s no searing required.
+With the sous vide method, cooking lobster is incredibly easy and there’s no searing required.
 This no-fail butter-poached lobster recipe produces the most succulent restaurant-quality lobster at home!

 This easy sous vide lobster recipe takes the guesswork out of cooking and you’ll cook like a pro.
 It’s much better than boiling, steaming, or baking method, and guarantees perfect lobsters every time!
 Dip them in melted butter – OMG – it will be the best lobster you have ever tasted!

 When I’m looking for an impressive gourmet entrée for special occasions such as Valentine’s Day and birthdays, lobster is one of my favorite choices.
 But it’s really easy to overcook lobsters, which can be chewy and rubbery.
 That’s why it’s quite stressful to cook them as they are so expensive.